ever-co/handbook/benefits-and-perks.md

 #### Ever Holiday Gift

 Every year, at the end of December, Ever gives a thank-you gift to the employees, delivered into the office.
-If employee working remotely, it's his responsibility to take gift from the office during no longer than 1 month, otherwise it will be consumed by hungry colleagues 😊

 ### Home Office Set-up